 RADFORD, Va. (www.BigSouthSports.com)

-with two outs in the top of the seventh to post a 4-2 come-from-behind win over No. 4 Campbell in game one of the 2012 Big South Softball Championship presented by Musco Sports Lighting and Brookwood Farms Barbeque Thursday morning at Radford Softball Field in Radford, Va.
+struck out six in a complete-game shutout as the Bucs earned a spot in the title game with an 8-0 win over No. 5 Gardner-Webb in five innings in game 14 of the 2012 Big South Softball Championship presented by Musco Sports Lighting and Brookwood Farms Barbeque Saturday evening at Radford Softball Field in Radford, Va.

 Gardner-Webb Head Coach Tom Cole